 Inside, the focus was on the centre stack, now with larger buttons, new knobs, and the clock moved to the screen.
 The doors receive a high-point appearance and it’s clear Toyota really worked on the overall contours of the cabin.
 Basically, the older Camry cabin was severely outdated, and these new changes couldn’t have come any sooner, now with upscale interior features and premium, soft-touch materials.

 But hey, it all looks ten times better than before, stepping away from the bland and into the now.
-Also new is the front box, at the bottom of the centre stack, now with visibility of the USB ports and 12V outputs, plus, a segment-first available wireless charging system for select smart phones.
-The instrument panel features a new 4.2-inch TFT screen nestled between the three-dimensional Optitron gauges on the SE, XLE and XSE models.
+Also new is the front box, at the bottom of the centre stack, now with visibility of the USB ports and 12V outputs, plus a segment-first available wireless charging system for select smartphones.
+The instrument panel features a new 4.2-inch TFT screen nestled between the three-dimensional Optitron gauges on the SE, XLE, and XSE models.

-Other cabin changes include a new front door trim with larger soft ornament and french stitching, opposed to the decorative top-stitch in the previous version.
-The new front door style is also less dated than before, now with black metallic finish, satin chrome, and sophisticated flow into the pull cup.
-A new trunk hinge cover offers a cleaner look; the floor carpet dampens any floor panel vibration; heavy backing layer and door service hole inserts help block noise.
+A new trunk hinge cover offers a cleaner look; the floor carpet dampens any floor panel vibration; a heavy backing layer and door service hole inserts help block noise.
 In fact, this all-new Camry boasts the quietest cabin yet (the chassis and body structure are bolstered with additional spot welds).

 Driving Dynamics: how does the 2015 Camry XSE perform?